PaddlePaddle/models/PaddleAudio/README.md

 ```

 ###  Examples
-We provides a set of examples to help you get started in using PaddleAudio quickly.
+We provide a set of examples to help you get started in using PaddleAudio quickly.
 - [PANNs:  acoustic scene and events analysis using pre-trained models](./examples/panns)
 - [Environmental Sound classification on ESC-50 dataset](./examples/sound_classification)
 - [Training a audio-tagging network on Audioset](./examples/audioset_training)